dprojects/Woodworking/Examples/README.md

-# Woodworking at FreeCAD - examples
+# Woodworking at FreeCAD - fully parametric examples

 Idea behind this examples folder is to have fully parametric furniture examples that can be quickly resized via `settings` spreadsheet and adopted to the current project.
 You can change any size at `settings` spreadsheet and the furniture will change dimensions automatically (in some cases recompute might be needed).
+Also, You can generate new report with new dimensions.

+All the examples here should follow the rules:
+* Fully parametric as much as possible.
-All the examples are built in the supported way by [getDimensions](https://github.com/dprojects/getDimensions) macro tool.
-So, You can generate new report with new dimensions.
+* Should be built in the supported way by [getDimensions](https://github.com/dprojects/getDimensions) macro tool.

 This approach will be more useful for future projects than static examples, I guess.

 # Table of Contents